 Technetix makes clear to all actual and potential supply partners that it expects business to be conducted in a transparent and fair manner.
-Prior to a business relationship being formed, a vendor questionnaire has to be completed.
+Prior to a business relationship being formed, as a minimum the Supplier Code of Conduct has to be agreed to and based on the volume of business to be undertaken with that supplier, a vendor questionnaire has to be completed.
 The vendor questionnaire consists of a comprehensive set of questions designed to evaluate the standards the company adopts and to ensure that such standards meet Technetix’ requirements.
 Should the vendor questionnaire demonstrate that its requirements are not being met, depending on the severity of the failures, Technetix will either refuse to enter into a business relationship or, will work with the supplier to establish compliance.

 Before a new supply partner is accepted an on-site assessment and audit is completed by relevant operational, policy and quality experts as well as senior management.